CTSham/CRM-Site/README.md

-# React
+# Swift Design CRM Site

-A modern React-based project utilizing the latest frontend technologies and tools for building responsive web applications.
+This is a custom CRM web application built and maintained by CTSham, utilizing modern React and Vite for fast, responsive business management.

 ## 🚀 Features